tmalsburg/chamois/README.md

 - Chamois is inspired by Ibex: Configuration and data format are similar but simpler.
 - Aims to implement all the usual best-practices, so that users don’t have to reinvent the wheel.
 - Support for Latin square designs.
 Just drop your sentences and you’re good to go.
 - Chamois is eye-tracker agnostic and can be combined with almost any eye-tracking system via [PyGaze](https://www.pygaze.org/).
-Using manufacturer APIs such as pylink and pypixx is of course also possible.
+Manufacturer APIs such as pylink and pypixx can also be used.
 - Runs on Linux, MacOS, and Windows.
 Only dependency is [PySimpleGui](https://www.pysimplegui.org).
 - With only around 300 lines of code, Chamois is easy to hack and extend even for users with only basic Python knowledge.